CookieBonBon/CookieBonBon/README.md

-paranoid and pressimistic...
-CHECK STRAW FOR MORE AND DETAILED INFO !!! also feel free to peek at tumblr!! :D
+paranoid and pessimistic...
+CHECK STRAW FOR MORE AND DETAILED INFO + QUICKLY READ FANDOMS IN DNI LIST BEFOREHAND !!! also feel free to peek at tumblr!! >:P
 ___

 ★ .
 Greetings!
 Off the start - what to call me?

 Either Bon, Bonny or Cookie, but first 2 appeal to me most!
-You can also call me by the name of the character I am at the very moment - skin that has 'me/me irl' in the name!
+You can also call me by the name of the character I am at the very moment - skin that has 'me/me irl' in the name or even without idm!
 If you don't know the name of the charcater feel free to ask ^_^

 ★ .
 Ships dniuid or unless I have it mentioned on my skin!
 Don't push it, it won't work.